Primary

 Also targets: Quadriceps, Hamstrings, Calves

-Want Dumbbell Walking Lunge in your program?
+See where Dumbbell Walking Lunge fits in your weekly plan

 Stand holding dumbbells at your sides with palms facing in.